STP Airways Flight Delay Compensation and Reimbursement for Cancelled Flights

 When Are You Not Entitled to Compensation?

-Unfortunately, there are situations, when passengers aren’t eligible for compensation for cancelled or delayed flights.
-Specifically, we talk about extraordinary circumstances that are not within the airline’s control.
-Some of the examples are as follows:
+Unfortunately, there are situations, when passengers will not receive compensation for cancelled or delayed flights.
+Particularly, we talk about extraordinary circumstances that are beyond the airline’s control.
+A few examples are as follows:

 • Bad weather conditions and natural disasters;